-4.2.1.3 European Freshwater Directive
+4.2.1.4 European Freshwater Directive 1978

-Salmonid Waters are designated and protected under the European Communities (Quality of Salmonid Waters) Regulations 1998 (SI No. 293 of 1988) which implements the European Council Directive on the quality of fresh waters needing protection or improvement in order to support fish life (78/659/EEC), referred to as the European Freshwater Directive Salmonid Water amended and codified. designation imposes an obligation to maintain specific water quality standards and control pollution.
+Salmonid Waters are designated and protected under the European Communities (Quality of Salmonid Waters) Regulations 1998 (SI No. 293 of 1988) which implements the European Council Directive on the quality of fresh waters needing protection or improvement in order to support fish life (78/659/EEC), referred to as the European Freshwater Directive as amended and codified.
+Salmonid Water designation imposes an obligation to maintain specific water quality standards and control pollution.

-4.2.1.4 UN Convention on Biological Diversity 1992
+4.2.1.5 UN Convention on Biological Diversity 1992